Manitoba Junior Hockey League: 2000 to present

 As the twenty first century dawned, the OCN Blizzard were dominating the MJHL, winning five straight MJHL championships from 1999 to 2003.
 This was a record previously achieved by only the legendary Elmwood Millionaires (1927–1931).
 Junior Lessard of the Portage Terriers was named CJAHL Player of the Year in 2000.
 Blizzard goaltenders Preston McKay (1998) and Marc Andre Leclerc (2001) led the CJAHL in goals against average, and left winger Andrew Coates (2003) led in goals.
 In 2004, Aaron Starr of the Blizzard became the first MJHL player to lead the CJAHL in scoring with 118 points.

 As the Blizzard's dynasty came to an end, the Portage Terriers began their own golden age with a trip to the MJHL finals in 2003–04.
 The Terriers lost the series, but laid claim to the Turnbull Cup and ANAVET Cup titles the following season.
 This would start a run of nine championships over fifteen seasons, plus three ANAVET Cup wins and the 2015 national championship.
 The 2014-15 Terriers set a new league record for single-season winning percentage (.917) when they dominated the MJHL with a 53-3-4 record during the regular season and went undefeated in the playoffs to capture their ninth Turnbull Cup.
 The Terriers capped off their dream season by winning the 2015 Royal Bank Cup on home ice in Portage la Prairie.
 The Terriers dominated again the following season, putting up an impressive 31-game winning streak on their way to a second consecutive Turnbull Cup.
-The Steinbach Pistons have also been a dominant club since relocating to Steinbach in 2009, posting the top regular season record four times, two Turnbull Cup victories, and an ANAVET Cup championship in 2018.
+The Steinbach Pistons have also been a dominant club since relocating to Steinbach in 2009, posting the top regular season record four times, three Turnbull Cup victories, and an ANAVET Cup championship in 2018.

 The demise of the St. James Canadians in 2003 and the relocation of the Winnipeg Saints to Virden in 2012 left the Blues and Steelers as the only remaining clubs in the Winnipeg Metropolitan Region.
-The league reversed this trend in the 2020s by granting a second franchise (Winnipeg Freeze) to 50 Below Sports + Entertainment (which already owned the Blues).
+The league reversed this trend in the 2020s by granting a second franchise (Winnipeg Freeze, now the Monarchs) to 50 Below Sports + Entertainment (which already owned the Blues).
 The Town of Niverville was also granted a franchise, the Niverville Nighthawks, to begin play in 2022.
+In only their fourth season, the Nighthawks posted their own memorable season, losing only eighth games all season on their way to their first Turnbull Cup, followed by the 2026 Centennial Cup championship in Summerside, Prince Edward Island.